CSCD01/team_04-project/deliverable/3/architecture_7876.md

 ## Axes and `Axes.errorbar`

-The `Axes.errorbar()` is defined in [Axes.py](https://github.com/matplotlib/matplotlib/blob/master/lib/matplotlib/axes/_axes.py#L3086).
+The `Axes.errorbar()` method is defined in [Axes.py](https://github.com/matplotlib/matplotlib/blob/master/lib/matplotlib/axes/_axes.py#L3086).
 It corresponds to the range of error, or the size of the errorbar `xerr, yerr` of a particular point `x, y` in a graph.
 Sometimes a particular point has no range of error, so `xerr, yerr` can be omitted.

-There are other styling parameters such as `fmt` (formatting the data points and data lines, `ecolor` (specifying the colour of the errorbar line), `elinewidth` (specifying the linewidth of the errorbar lines), which we will omit in this documentation.
+There are other styling parameters such as `fmt` (formatting the data points and data lines, `ecolor` (specifying the colour of the errorbar line), `elinewidth` (specifying the linewidth of the errorbar lines).

 The parameters for `errorbar` are described below, based on matplotlib documentation.